maghead/maghead/SHARDING.md

 ## Shard Manager

-Shard Manager manages the connections to shards. the connections used by shards are defined in the `data_source` section in the config file.
+Shard Manager manages the connections to shards. the connections used by shards are defined in the `databases` section in the config file.

 To create the shard manager, you need two arguments: Config object and ConnectionManager instance.